Ploypailin Jensen: Early life and education

-Born in 1981 in San Diego, and known as Khun Ploypailin in Thailand, she is the grandchild of King Bhumibol Adulyadej and Queen Sirikit of Thailand and the eldest daughter of Princess Ubolratana.
+Born in 1981 in San Diego, and known as Khun Ploypailin in Thailand, she is the grandchild of King Bhumibol Adulyadej and Queen Sirikit of Thailand and the eldest daughter of Princess Ubol Ratana.
 Her given name was proposed by her aunt, Princess Maha Chakri Sirindhorn.

-Ploypailin had a younger brother, Poom Jensen (1983–2004), and has a younger sister, Sirikitiya Jensen (b.
+Ploypailin had a younger brother, Poom Jensen (1983–2004), and a younger sister, Sirikitiya Jensen (b.
 1985).

-Ploypailin graduated from the Purcell School, England.
+Ploypailin attended the Purcell School, England.
 She received a bachelor's degree with honors in cognitive psychology from the University of California, San Diego in 2003 and an MBA degree from the MIT Sloan School of Management in 2007.

 Personal life

 As a pianist, she has given performances around the world, including at the Sydney Opera House, and other venues in Europe and Japan.
 She also has had occasional honorary starring roles in Thai soap operas, dramas, and musicals, including Nemiraj - Scenes from Ten Lives of the Buddha.
 A socialite, she has been an occasional model for Thai fashion magazines and society publications.

 Ploypailin married her long-time boyfriend David Wheeler in Hawaii, United States on 25 August 2009.
-They have two sons and a daughter, Maximus Wheeler, Leonardo Wheeler and Alexandra Wheeler.
+He was born on 31 March 1976 in Bogotá and is the adopted son of George and Marcia Wheeler.
+They have two sons and a daughter.